otrosien/uuid-jpa-rest-example/README.md

 ### EclipseLink load-time weaving

-Although not directly related to UUID persistence, this project also applies EclipseLink's load-time weaving, but only when `spring-instrument.jar` is present on the classpath.
+Although not directly related to UUID persistence, this project also applies EclipseLink's load-time weaving, but only when `spring-instrument.jar` is present on the classpath. (see the `eclipselink` tag)

 ## How to run